MISSION AND GOALS

 • By focusing on Wikipedia’s content in their own field of expertise, the students will be stimulated to adopt a critical attitude towards what is written in it.

 PLAN AND TOPICS OF THE LECTURES AND MEETINGS

-3. Selection of topics, design, writing and editing of new contributions (activities coordinated by the lecturers in the form of workshops) (22 h)
+5. Design, writing and editing of new contributions (activities coordinated by the lecturers in the form of workshops) (14 h).